y-kawagu/dcase2020_task2_baseline/README.md

 ## Description
 The baseline system consists of two main scripts:
 - `00_train.py`
-  - This script trains the models for each machine type by using the directory `train`.
+  - This script trains models for each Machine Type by using the directory `train`.
 - `01_test.py`
-  - This script makes the csv files for each machine ID including the anomaly scores for each wav file in the directory `test`.
+  - This script makes csv files for each Machine ID including the anomaly scores for each wav file in the directory `test`.
-  - If the mode is "development", it also makes the csv files including the AUCs and pAUCs for each machine ID.
+  - If the mode is "development", it also makes the csv files including the AUCs and pAUCs for each Machine ID.

 ## Usage